open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot), and set its `.submissionTerms.electronicCataloguePolicy` according to [the allowed values](https://extensions.open-contracting.org/en/extensions/submissionTerms/master/codelists/).
+[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot), and set its `.submissionTerms.electronicCatalogPolicy` according to [the allowed values](https://extensions.open-contracting.org/en/extensions/submissionTerms/master/codelists/).

 ```xml
 <cac:ProcurementProjectLot>